Drakelow Power Station: Construction

 By the 1940s, the estate was no longer owned by the Gresley family, but by Sir Clifford Gothard.
-The sale of the land was agreed for a three stage development of electricity generation on the site.
+The sale of the land was agreed for a three-stage development of electricity generation on the site.
 Planning permission for the construction of the station was granted in March 1950.
-The £23 Million project was considered a great technological advancement in its day.
+The £23 million project was considered a great technological advancement in its day.
 Rapid progress was being made with the development of larger boilers and generator units.
 Drakelow A Power Station was commissioned in 1955 and had 2 × 60 MW and 2 × 62 MW English Electric turbo-alternators giving a total capacity of 240 megawatts (MW).
 By the time of its opening, work had already started on its larger 480 MW sister, Drakelow B Power Station.
 It used four 120 MW C.A.
 Parsons units and was commissioned between 1959 and 1960.
 Both the A and B stations were brick built.
 The A station had two chimneys each at 360 ft high.
 B station also had two chimneys (slightly taller) at 400 ft high.
 They were cooled by four cooling towers each 300 ft high.

+It was officially opened on Friday 21 October 1955 by Mr J Eccles, the deputy chairman of the Central Electricity Authority.
+It was the first of its kind.

 The third, final and largest stage of the build was then underway with the construction of Drakelow C Power Station.
 Work began in 1960, and the station beginning generating in 1964.
 The architect was Frankland Dark of Farmer & Dark.
-With six larger, 360 ft cooling towers, two 168 m chimneys and two 350MW and two 375MW generators (the CEGB Statistical Yearbook 1980-81 says there were two 326 MW and one 325 MW generators), it dwarfed both the A and B stations put together, having a total generating capacity of 1450.
+With six larger, 360 ft cooling towers, two 168 m chimneys and two 350MW and two 375MW generators (the CEGB Statistical Yearbook 1980-81 says there were two 326 MW and one 325 MW generators), it dwarfed both the A and B stations put together, having a total generating capacity of 1450 MW.
 The cooling towers were arranged in two groups of three, and one tower in each group was coloured a warm red to bring them visually forward, as had been done at West Burton power station.
 The total generation capacity was 2170 MW over the three stations, making it the largest electricity generation site in Europe for a time.